 The historic Luna Park amusement area will host their annual fireworks display.
 The celebration starts at 6 p.m., and past events have included extended hours at the New York Aquarium, a laser show, a circus sideshow, and free rides of the Wonder Wheel.
 Some restaurants have been open until 9 p.m.
 Frigid weather will close the rides.

-The Coney Island Polar Bear Club is the oldest winter swimming organization in the United States, take polar bear plunges on weekends in the winter.
-On New Year's Day, they do a special plunge accompanied by the hardy from across the U.S.
+The Coney Island Polar Bear Club is the oldest winter swimming organization in the United States, famous for jumping into the freezing cold waters of Brighton Beach during the winter.
+Normally, you have to be a member, but on New Year's Day, everyone is invited to do the plunge.

-For those looking for dancing, shows, and music there's plenty happening New Year's Eve in cool, hot, unique Brooklyn.
+For those looking for dancing, shows, and music there's always plenty happening New Year's Eve in cool, hot, and unique Brooklyn.